 Generally, interest rates on hard money loans will be between 8 to 15 percent.
 Interest rates on traditional loans like a mortgage range from around 3 to 6 percent.
 Because hard money financing is considered riskier, lenders charge more to hedge their bets.
 Rates will vary based on the creditor and the buyer’s unique circumstances.
 Interest rates also differ regionally based on local competition.

-In addition to interest, many hard money loans have origination points.
+In addition to interest rates, many hard money loans have origination points.
 Origination points are a type of fee borrowers must pay to handle the processing of the loan and other costs to the lender.
 Typically, one point is equal to 1 percent of the loan.
 Some lenders might charge up to 10 points on a hard money loan.
 It’s essential to know whether or not your lender charges an origination fee so you can decide if that cost works within your budget and plan accordingly.

 Most costs associated with a hard money loan are determined by the loan-to-value ratio.
 This is calculated by dividing the loan amount by the property value.
 The higher the ratio, the more risk to the lender.
 The more risk to the lender, the higher the associated fees and interest rate.
 Some lenders calculate the loan-to-value ratio based on the property’s current appraisal, while others choose the after-repair value (ARV).
 Using the ARV increases the loan-to-value ratio, signifying a chancier loan and higher costs.
 Be sure to ask if your lender uses the current property value or ARV.

 When you’re a real estate investor, your project commonly involves some rehabilitation of the property.
 Depending on your personal situation, the amount of your loan may need to cover more than just the cost of the property, but the renovation costs as well.
-While increasing the amount of the loan will up the risk level and potentially cost you more in fees and interest, it still may be essential to successfully complete your project.
+While increasing the amount of the loan will increase the risk level and could potentially cost you more in fees and interest, it still may be essential to successfully complete your project.

 To ensure you responsibly use the portion of your loan intended for rehabilitation, many hard loan lenders disburse these funds in a series of draws.
 Once your hard money loan is approved, a good lender will sit down with you to map out a draw schedule based on repair needs.
-When the work for one draw is complete, you will be reimbursed and begin work towards the next draw.
+When the work for one draw is complete, you will be reimbursed and begin work toward the next draw.
 For example, if a new roof is needed, once it is finished and the lender has inspected and confirmed it’s been done to satisfaction, they will reimburse you for that work and you can start working on the next project, perhaps updated piping.

 Most hard money lenders will only fund rehabilitation work done by reputable licensed contractors.
 So, if you are a DIY house flipper, you may be out of luck when it comes funding renovation work with your hard money loan.